anamritraj/livecovid.in-webapp/README.md

 ## Disclaimer

-This is not a Goverment official project.
+This is not an official government project.
 This is not associated in any way with my employer.
 I am not getting paid to do this.
 Also, I have no intentions of making money from this.
 This is created to keep people informed about the current state of Covid-19 in the country.
+If you need help, please call the emergency numbers listed on the [website here](https://www.mohfw.gov.in/) or call 100.

 If you feel any information is missing or there is any error, please feel free to create [an issue](https://github.com/anamritraj/livecovid.in-webapp/issues/new) or reach out to me directly on [Twitter](https://twitter.com/anamritraj) and I would be happy to assist.